kristopolous/2019-november-novel/proposal.md

  Our time can be described as a People

-> A list of contents, with a short paragraph on each chapter.

 I've divided the work into three sections:

 Part I **The Anatomy of a Future**.
 Part 1 Defines the terms and bootstraps the theories.
 We go over visions, goals, dreams, futures, hopes, execution, failure, and directions.
 A number of helpful rules are established along with how to identify them, think about them, and execute them.